-The Diesel Technology Program prepares students for a career in the growing transportation industry.
+The Diesel Technology program prepares students for a career in the growing diesel technology field.
 Using the latest equipment and technologies, the curriculum is built upon a foundation that includes the fundamentals of compression ignited internal combustion engines and their variations, shop safety, shop operations, brakes, drive trains, suspension, steering, electrical/electronic systems and heat/air conditioning.

-Additionally, the curriculum addresses the latest technology in engine repair, hydraulic and electrical systems, test procedures and diagnostics and power generation.
+The curriculum addresses the latest technology in engine repair, hydraulic and electrical systems, test procedures and diagnostics, and power generation.
+The internship courses provide opportunities to interact with industry in real-world scenarios, building confidence and skills needed to succeed.
 Rounding out the associate degree program are general education courses that give you the background necessary for successful employment.

 Is it for you?

-Diesel Technology is for you if you love big rigs, possess mechanical aptitude, good math skills, strong communications skills and enjoy the challenge of diagnosing and solving problems.
+Diesel Technology is for you if you love big rigs; possess mechanical aptitude, good math skills and strong communications skills; and enjoy the challenge of diagnosing and solving problems.